Minimal Euler Characteristics of 4-manifolds with 3-manifold groups: Introduction

-Conventions: (1) All homology and cohomology groups have real coefficients, and all Betti-numbers are taken with respect to real coefficient (co)homology groups, unless otherwise indicated.

-(2) Since each 3-manifold group can be realized by a 3-manifold without $S^2$ boundary components, below we assume each 3-manifold contains no $S^2$ boundary component unless otherwise indicated.
-This assumption does not affect the correctness of our results, see Remark \ref{last} (3).

-The Kneser-Milnor theorem claims that each compact 3-manifold has a prime decomposition, whose prime factors are unique up to homeomorphism and permutation (\cite{He}).
-Then $M$ has a prime decomposition
+The Kneser-Milnor theorem claims that each compact 3-manifold has a prime decomposition, whose prime factors are unique up to homeomorphism (up to possibly replacing $S^2\times S^1$ by $S^2\tilde{\times}S^1$) and permutation (\cite{He}).
+So $M$ has a prime decomposition

-Here each prime factor may or may not be orientable and belongs to one of the following categories (see Section \ref{decomposition} for more detail): \begin{enumerate}[(i)] \item each $M_i$ is a closed prime $3$-manifold with $|\pi_1(M_i)|=\infty$ and is not an $S^2$- or $RP^2$-bundle over $S^1$; \item each $N_j$ is a closed prime $3$-manifold with $|\pi_1(N_j)|<\infty$; \item each $Q_l$ is a prime $3$-manifold and $\partial Q_l$ is non-empty; \item each $S_e$ is an $S^2$- or $RP^2$-bundle over $S^1$. \end{enumerate} Note in (ii) each $N_j$ is orientable, and in (iv) each $RP^2$-bundle over $S^1$ is homeomorphic to $RP^2\times S^1$.
-Also each orientable 3-manifold contains no 2-sided $RP^2$, and each 3-manifold containing $RP^2$ has 2-torsion in its fundamental group.
+Here each prime factor may or may not be orientable and belongs to one of the following categories. \begin{enumerate}[(i)] \item each $M_i$ is a closed prime $3$-manifold with $|\pi_1(M_i)|=\infty$ and is not an $S^2$- or $RP^2$-bundle over $S^1$; \item each $N_j$ is a closed prime $3$-manifold with $|\pi_1(N_j)|<\infty$; \item each $Q_l$ is a prime $3$-manifold and $\partial Q_l$ is non-empty; \item each $S_e$ is an $S^2$- or $RP^2$-bundle over $S^1$. \end{enumerate} Note in (ii) each $N_j$ is orientable, and in (iv) each $RP^2$-bundle over $S^1$ is homeomorphic to $RP^2\times S^1$.
+Also each orientable 3-manifold contains no embedded 2-sided $RP^2$, and each 3-manifold containing embedded $RP^2$ has 2-torsion in its fundamental group.